esa/pygmo2/doc/install.rst

   defaults to ``Release``.
 * ``CMAKE_PREFIX_PATH``: additional paths that will be searched by CMake when looking for dependencies.
-* ``PYGMO_INSTALL_PATH``: the path into which the pygmo module will be installed.
-If left empty (the default), pygmo will be installed in the global modules directory of your Python installation.
 * ``PYGMO_ENABLE_IPO``: set this flag to ``ON`` to compile pygmo with link-time optimisations.
 Requires compiler support, defaults to ``OFF``.

 Please consult `CMake's documentation <https://cmake.org/cmake/help/latest/>`_ for more details about CMake's variables and options.

-The ``PYGMO_INSTALL_PATH`` option is particularly important.
-If you want to install pygmo locally instead of globally (which is in general a good idea), you can set this variable to the output of ``python -m site --user-site``.

 After configuring the build with CMake, we can then proceed to actually building pygmo: